jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the LTC does not meet the requirements in the definition of look-through company at all times in the income year:
   (c) the income year is 1 of the 2 income years straight after an income year for which either the LTC ceases to be a look-through company or the relevant election for the LTC is revoked.
 Commissioner's discretion as to LTC elections
-(5) An election that is late or does not have each person signing and dating as required by subsections (1)(b) and (2) is treated as an election that has been received by the Commissioner for the income year under subsection (3) but subject to subsection (4), if all relevant persons sign and date it during the income year it may first operate, and the Commissioner decides that exceptional circumstances are the sole cause of the lateness or failure to sign and date.
+(5) An election that is late or does not have each person signing and dating as required by subsection (1)(a) and (d) is treated as an election that has been received by the Commissioner for the income year under subsection (3) but subject to subsection (4), if all relevant persons sign and date it during the income year it may first operate, and the Commissioner decides that exceptional circumstances are the sole cause of the lateness or failure to sign and date.

 ### Subpart HC — Trusts